deplat/kotolog/README.md

 # kotolog
-kotolog is a web app whith adoptable cats list
+kotolog is a web app whith adoptable cats list, written in JS using MEAN stack